Andr3as/Codiad-Beautify/README.md

 ##Hotkey

 - Ctrl-Alt-B Beautify current document/selection

+###Guess Cursor Position
+Activate `Guess cursor position` in the settings to use it
+- Works only if beautifying complete document

 ###Notes:
 - Beautify php may destroy your layout if your file contains inline php tags.